Khushi-Nigam/jobportal/README.md

 A heartfelt thank you to all the contributors who have dedicated their time and effort to make this project a success.
 Your contributions—whether it’s code, design, testing, or documentation—are truly appreciated! 🚀

-## 🙌 Contributors

-Thanks to everyone who has contributed to this project!
-Your help—big or small—makes a huge difference. 💖

 [![Contributors](https://contrib.rocks/image?repo=Khushi-Nigam/jobportal)](https://github.com/Khushi-Nigam/jobportal/graphs/contributors)